fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Installing everything required for this part ###

-To make sure that you are ready to start with this part let's begin by installing the required software.
-This will be one of the largest obstacle for us, since the tools will require superuser access on the computer.
-This is due to the fact that the tools will have access to your operating systems kernel.
-We will talk more about what this means in the next section.
+We will begin by installing the required software.
+The installation step will be one of the possible obstacles.
+As we are dealing with OS-level virtualization, the tools will require superuser access on the computer.
+They will have access to your operating systems kernel.

-The material is built around Docker, a set of products that we will use for containerization and for the management of containers.
+The material is built around Docker, a set of products that we will use for containerization and the management of containers.
+Unfortunately, if you can not install Docker you probably can not complete this part.

-Depending on your operating system choose install instructions from the link below.
+As the install instructions depend on your operating system, you will have to find the correct install instructions from the link below.
 Note that they may have multiple different options for your operating system.

 - [Get Docker](https://docs.docker.com/get-docker/)

-Now that that headache is hopefully over let's make sure that our versions match.
-Yours might be a bit higher than here:
+Now that that headache is hopefully over, let's make sure that our versions match.
+Yours may have a bit higher numbers than here:

 ```bash
 $ docker -v